jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-curation.md

 #### Example 2

-Audit the projects according to the specific paths defined in the "working-dirs" option.
+Curation-Audit the projects according to the specific paths defined in the "working-dirs" option.
 Displays all known packages that were blocked by Curation Policies for all projects.
 The data is displayed in separate tables.

 ```
 jf curation-audit --working-dirs="/path/to/project/npm_project1,/path/to/project/npm_project2"